 - View the 2014 Summer Catalog (PDF, 1MB)

 - View Our Photo Galleries on Flickr

 - SIT Study Abroad Gear

 Students in the India: Sustainable Development and Social Change program live with a homestay family in Jaipur for approximately six weeks.
-Carefully selected families are typically upper-middle class of various sizes and religious backgrounds, all of which have longstanding relationships with SIT.
+Carefully selected families all have longstanding relationships with SIT and are typically upper middle class and of various sizes and religious backgrounds.
 Most host families have multiple generations living under one roof and are typically located in residential neighborhoods where transportation, shopping, and Internet resources are easily accessible.

 Through the homestay experience, students have an opportunity to practice language skills and share daily life, including many memorable meals, and special cultural activities — such as weddings — with a North Indian family.
 Many students consider the homestay experience one of the most meaningful components of the program.

-Other accommodations during the program include hostels, educational institutions, or small hotels.
+Other accommodations during the program include hostels, hotels, guest houses, and farm houses.

 View Student Evaluations for this program:

 Brattleboro, VT 05302 USA